pryan1068/kismet2cot/README.md

 A Python script was determined to be the best solution since it is portable, simple, field extensible and can work transparently behind the scenes once installed.

 The PyTAK library (See https://github.com/snstac/pytak) has the CoT side solved, so it was used for sending out CoT.
-PyTAK also leverages Python's ayncio feature to ensure network data inputs don't get dropped. kismet2cot followed their same architecture to keep things simple and consistent.
+PyTAK also leverages Python's asyncio feature to ensure network data inputs don't get dropped. kismet2cot followed their same architecture to keep things simple and consistent.

 ![kismet2cot System Diagram](./images/kismet2cot.png)